StudiMY/101-beginning-python/source/data_structure/index.rst

 ------------------
 Some say, the two most important elements in programming skills are **Data Structure** and **Algorithm**.

+   "Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships."
+   -- Linus Torvalds

 Data Structure is how you organize data (hence, structure) while algorithm is the approach to solve a problem (i.e. search, sort).
 If you have selected the right data structure and use the right algorithm for a specific problem, your program can do its job lightning fast.